auth0/docs/articles/connections/calling-an-external-idp-api.md

 #### Token expiration

 The token you received has, by default, an expiration time of 24 hours (86400 seconds).
 To change this, update the **Token Expiration (Seconds)** field, at the [Settings tab](${manage_url}/#/apis/management/settings) and save your changes.
 The next token you generate will use the updated expiration time.
+The maximum value you can set is 2592000 seconds (30 days) however our recommendation is to keep the default value.

 ::: panel-warning Security warning
 These tokens **cannot be revoked**.
 To minimize the risk, we recommend issuing short-lived tokens (and granting only the necessary scopes for each application).
 For a production environment you can configure a simple CLI that will fetch a new token when the old one expires.
 You can find a sample implementation in Python [here](/api/management/v2/tokens#sample-implementation-python).